Skip to main content

 This checkbox means you’ll be asked to choose between the above two options every time before continuing.

-Running the project from the beginning
+Executing project from the start

 This setting decides how the project behaves when you click From the Beginning.

-Perform the first action
+Execute the first action

 With this option, the project’s focus will jump to the first action right after you click From the Beginning.